dougreichard/artemis_macro_language/docs/tut01/start.md

 Get the [Latest release](https://github.com/dougreichard/artemis_macro_language/releases)

-it is a single EXE.
+it is a single executable file (aml.exe).
+Place the file in a directory where you need to use it.
+Or place it in a folder then include that folder in your path.

 To get help run